tswizzle141/dreyeai/README.md

 + 3 - Severe
 + 4 - Proliferative DR

-Our team has used the Dataset: https://www.kaggle.com/c/aptos2019-blindness-detection/data
+Our team has used the Dataset from Kaggle.

 The motivations for this project are twofold: